Srujana-Gunde/Favorita_Sales_Forecasting/README.md

 :fast_forward: Average sales calculated from today to past two weeks

 :fast_forward: Promotions calculated from today to future days.
-The days mainly responsilble for test data unit sales are Promotion for 0th day,7th day,14th day and 9th day.
+The days mainly responsilble for test data unit sales are Promotions for 0th day,7th day,14th day and 9th day.